September 22, 2015

 We are very passionate about the animals at Xcaret.
 We already told you some interesting facts about our macaws, and now we will do the same about the beloved sea turtles.
 They are critically endangered species, and for this reason, Xcaret Park in Riviera Maya takes very seriously their care and preservation: so much that they commit even with the turtles outside of their facilities.

 This department’s daily task is the welfare of the turtles in the Park.
-For example, they treat common diseases such as ulcerative dermatitis, stomatitis and rhinitis (skin, mouth and nose infections, respectively).
+For example, they treat common diseases such as ulcerative dermatitis, stomatitis, and rhinitis (skin, mouth, and nose infections, respectively).
 Likewise, the diet is special: fish gelatin enriched with vitamins and minerals for the young, and kibbles specifically made for the adults.

-Ana explains to us that the two biggest challenges faced by her department are awareness raising for the sea turtle conservation and their environment and care for the specimens who arrive injured at the hospital.
+Ana explains to us that the two biggest challenges faced by her department are awareness-raising for the sea turtle conservation and their environment and care for the specimens who arrive injured at the hospital.
 The emergency calls can vary from a beached turtle to very serious medical emergencies like predator attacks or accidents with boats.

 The injured organisms are received at the park and subjected to a primary evaluation and first aid.
 After stabilizing the animal, specific studies, such as X-Rays or blood samples, are made to reach a diagnosis.
 After the rehabilitation, the creature is marked and released.

 Among the hardest cases are Esperanza (Hope) and Campechana.
-The first was attacked by dogs while she was trying to nest; she had such sever injuries, that her front fins had to be amputated.
+The first was attacked by dogs while she was trying to nest; she had such severe injuries, that her front fins had to be amputated.
 After almost eight years since her accident, Esperanza is still recovering at the Xcaret’s hospital.
 Because of her condition, she will not be released.

-The healing processes can take months or even years: “we have seasons, where we don’t release turtles because they are not healthy yet, or years, where we release over 20 animals”, says Ana.
+The healing processes can take months or even years: “We have seasons, where we don’t release turtles because they are not healthy yet, or years, where we release over 20 animals', says Ana.
 Freedom comes when the specimen is perfectly healthy and can fend for itself.
 Subsequently, Xcaret notifies the federal authorities, who come to document the reinsertion.

 Ana Cecilia remembers the beginnings of the turtle hospital and tells us her feelings after 12 years working at Xcaret: “Much has changed.
-This is a victory that costed us nine years (…) we started from nothing, and now we are a giant (…) this is my home, my turtles are awesome and I have a very strong love for them.
+This is a victory that cost us nine years (…) we started from nothing, and now we are a giant (…) this is my home, my turtles are awesome and I have a very strong love for them.
 I started with this program and saw it grow.
-For me is the best”.
+For me is the best'.